Under Armour CEO Frisk will step down June 1; company begins executive search

 Under Armour’s board has begun an internal and external search for a new president and CEO, the company said.
 Until a successor is named, Colin Browne, the company’s chief operating officer, will serve in those roles on an interim basis.

+Under Armour did not offer a reason for Frisk’s sudden departure, and a spokeswoman declined to make Frisk or founder and executive chairman Kevin Plank available for an interview.

-Frisk plans to remain with the company as an advisor through Sept.
+Frisk plans to remain with the company as an adviser through Sept.
 1.

+Under a separation agreement, Frisk will receive $7.1 million in severance pay and an additional $1.3 million in consulting fees through September 2023, according to a company filing with the Securities and Exchange Commission.

-“On behalf of the board, I want to thank Patrik for his valuable contributions to Under Armour over the past five years,” said Kevin Plank, Under Armour’s founder, executive chairman and brand chief, in Wednesday’s announcement.
+“On behalf of the board, I want to thank Patrik for his valuable contributions to Under Armour over the past five years,” said Plank, also the company’s brand chief, in Wednesday’s announcement.

 “During his tenure, we made significant strides in advancing enterprise-wide operational excellence, and Patrik’s steadfast leadership has been crucial to strengthening our foundation and positioning the company for our next growth phase,” Plank said.